 "I love volunteering my time.
 I like to give to others.
 I feel as a city employee I should get out and do this to help the city I work in, in any shape or way I can," said Solid Waste Driver Doug Hunt.

-The City of Largo donated the parcel to Pinellas Habitat for Humanity in 2010.
+The City of Largo donated the parcel to in 2010.
 The land was purchased by the city in 2006 through a federal Community Development Block Grant.
 The city planned to use the lot for parking for businesses on nearby Clearwater-Largo Road.
 After an engineering study, the city determined the lot was not big enough so the parcel just sat there, said Housing Manager Matt Anderson.

 "In 2010, the city's Affordable Housing Advisory Committee did a survey of city-owned property to see if any would be conducive to building.
 (The federal government) agreed affordable housing would be an acceptable use for the lot (which was purchased with federal government monies) and the city gave the lot to Habitat for Humanity (with city commission approval)," Anderson said.